Kitura/Kitura-Cache/README.md

 let cache = KituraCache()
 ```
 If no arguments are provided, the default cache will be non-expiring and a check will be made every 10 minutes to determine whether any entries need to be removed.
-To learn more about how to configure the cache further, refer to `KituraCache.init(...)`.

 **To add an entry to the cache, or update an entry if the key already exists:**

+In the following examples, item is a`struct` with an integer id field.
 ```swift
 cache.setObject(item, forKey: item.id)
 ```
-In the above example, item is a struct and its id field conforms to Hashable.

 **To retrieve an entry from the cache:**